 - Middle finger (2) on the second fret of the high E string

-Now that you have your fingers in the right position, strum the D, G, B and high E strings all at the same time (looking at the chart, the D string has an ‘O’ over it, meaning that it is to be played open).
-Recalling what the X’s stand for, that means that the low E and A strings are not to be played.
+Now that you have your fingers in the right position, strum the D, G, B and high E strings all at the same time (looking at the chart, the D string has an ‘O’ over it, meaning that it’s played open).
+As you might remember, the X’s in a guitar chart mean that the low E and A strings are not played at all.

-And that’s it – it really is that simple!
+And that’s it – it’s really that simple to read and play open chords.

 Playing Barre Chords with Chord Charts for Guitar